nunobrum/PyLTSpice/README.md

 # README #

-PySpicer is a toolchain of python utilities design to interact with LTSpice and NGSpice Electronic Simulator.
+PyLTSpice is a toolchain of python utilities design to interact with LTSpice and NGSpice Electronic Simulator.

 ## What is contained in this repository ##